 Ultimately, I don't think these liver researchers have the time and money to research TMAU.
 Therefore creating the mouse models before hand would put us ahead.
 Then it is a matter of taking their research, which is to auto-transplant the liver, and adding the research done to make the corrections to cure TMAU -type 1.

 I don't believe enzyme therapy is attainable.
 It is far too expensive.
 I believe there is one disorder that uses enzyme therapy and it costs $400, 000 a year/per person.
 In addition, it is done through injections at the hospital.
 First of all, there is no insurance to cover this condition, so that is out of the question.
 Secondly, the injections would have to be done through the liver.
 It's simply aiming for something that will not work.

-almost 3 years agoI have been waiting a long time for a platform such as RE(ACT) due to it's ability to release money available among sufferers (and the public) to help the cause.
+about 5 years agoI have been waiting a long time for a platform such as RE(ACT) due to it's ability to release money available among sufferers (and the public) to help the cause.
 Here are some of my overall thoughts on TMAU

 My own view of 'TMAU' is that sufferers may have problems oxidizing all FMO3 substrates, and may actually smell of any FMO3 substrate, which seem to be mostly small sulfides and amines.
 So I would call it something like 'FMO3 substrate malodor'/ 'FMO3 malodor' / FMO3 malodor syndrome'/ sulfide and amine (as a generalisation) malodor.